 Sometimes people also find themselves in the situation where they must take the SIPC to court to get them to honor the protections promised.
 This is not as unusual a circumstance as it may seem.
-That’s why it’s a good idea to make sure any brokerage firm you work with is a member of the SPIC, but also that they have a stellar reputation and solid history.
-This can help you with asset protection because if the firm doesn’t go under in the first place, you won’t have to make a claim.
+That’s why it’s a good idea to make sure any brokerage firm you work with is not just a member of the SPIC, but also that it has a stellar reputation and solid history.
+This can help you with asset protection, because if the firm doesn’t go under in the first place, you won’t have to make a claim.

 Asset Protection for Bank Deposits

 Bank deposits have more straightforward asset protection that is easier to collect on than brokerage firms.
-If a bank deposit is insured by the FDIC – the Federal Insurance Deposit Corporation – then your assets are insured up to $250,000 per person, per account with the full faith of the federal government.
+If a bank deposit is insured by the Federal Insurance Deposit Corporation (FDIC), then your assets are insured up to $250,000 per person per account, with the full faith of the federal government.

-Finally, if you buy treasury bills and notes, these are protected by the US government even if the bank you bought them at goes belly up.
+Finally, Treasury bills and notes are protected by the U.S. government even if the bank where you bought them goes belly up.
 Even with FDIC insurance, it’s a good idea to do your due diligence on the bank you plan on doing business with to make sure they are on solid financial footing.

 Asset Protection for Pensions

 This one can be a little trickier.
-There is a protection agency for pensions called The Pension Benefit Guarantee Corporation, or PBGC.
+There is a protection agency for pensions called Pension Benefit Guaranty Corporation, or PBGC.
 But many smaller companies that have fewer than 25 employees are not covered by PBGC.
-In which case, if their pensions go bankrupt, there is no protection for the worker.
+In this case, if employees' pensions go bankrupt, there is no protection for the workers.

-Still, PBGC does cover pensions for 30,000 private companies as protection if they can’t fund their own pensions and it has a good track record of fully funding pensions when a pension plan goes bankrupt.
+Still, PBGC does cover pensions for about 25,000 private companies as protection if they can’t fund their own pensions, and it has a good track record of fully funding pensions when a pension plan goes bankrupt.

-You can find out from your HR department if your pension is protected by PBGC.
+You can find out from your human resources department if your pension is protected by PBGC.

 It’s important to understand the various agencies that protect your assets in the event that a bank, pension, or brokerage firm fails.
-But it’s equally important to be proactive in planning for your future and to do your due diligence anywhere that you put your hard earned money.
+But it’s equally important to be proactive in planning for your future and do your due diligence anywhere that you put your hard-earned money.